 Nine ways to Upgrade your Sadaqah

 Want to give Sadaqah this Ramadan?
 You can do even better and at no additional cost!
-We’ll help you turn your Sadaqah donations into Sadaqah Jariyah donations which will provide ongoing rewards for you.
+We’ll help you turn your Sadaqah donations into Sadaqah Jariyah donations that won’t break the bank.

-Sadaqah Jariyah is different from Sadaqah in that it allows the giver to reap the blessings of their charity, in this life and the hereafter, for as long as others continue to benefit from whatever it was that charity provided.
+Sadaqah Jariyah is different from Sadaqah.
+It allows the giver to reap the blessings of their charity, in this life and the hereafter, for as long as others continue to benefit from whatever it was that charity provided.
 Shaukat Khanum Hospital was built with the Sadaqah Jariyah of Imran Khan and the many generous people who united to make free cancer care in Pakistan a reality.
-Over two and a half decades later, thousands of Pakistan’s poorest are still finding healing at our hospitals.
-Can you imagine the rewards and prayers our donors continue to receive, as well as the prayers of every patient who is grateful for a fair chance at survival?
+Two and a half decades later, thousands of Pakistan’s poorest are still finding healing at our hospitals.
+Can you imagine the rewards our donors continue to receive, as well as the prayers of every patient who is grateful for a fair chance at survival?

 Here are nine Sadaqah Jariyah options, at various price bands, to suit every budget.
 They will multiply the benefits of your gift to others, and multiply your rewards for years to come:

-Medical refrigerators are one of the most important pieces of equipments in any lab.
-These appliances are used to store biological material like fluids and other substances, and maintain them at a controlled temperature.
-They are vital in the diagnoses and treatment of thousands of cancer patients which seek healing at Shaukat Khanum Hospitals every year.
+Medical refrigerators are one of the most important pieces of equipment in any lab.
+These appliances are used to store biological materials like fluids and other substances and maintain them in a controlled environment.
+They are vital in the diagnoses and treatment of thousands of cancer patients who seek healing at Shaukat Khanum Hospitals every year.

 Also known as a syringe driver, this is a small infusion pump.
 It allows us to administer small amounts of fluids to patients through continuous, intravenous infusion.
 With a maximum volume of 50 ml, syringe pumps are used to administer medications that have very small hourly volumes.
-They are vital to our treatment of cancer patients and benefit hundreds of patients receiving care at Shaukat Khanum Hospital each yer.
+They are vital to our treatment of cancer patients and benefit hundreds of patients receiving care at Shaukat Khanum Hospital each year.

-Become a founding donor of the cancer hospital we are building in Karachi, and enable thousands of needy patients to receive lifesaving medical care for decades to come.
-The new hospital will have forty-seven outpatient examination rooms, a sixty-nine bed chemotherapy facility, two-hundred-and-eighty-eight inpatient beds, sixteen operation theatres, and twenty-four intensive care beds all equipped with the latest technology, including state-of-the-art diagnostic facilities and latest in treatment planning and delivery systems.
+Become a founding donor of the new cancer hospital we are building in Karachi and enable thousands of needy patients to receive life-saving medical care for years to come.
+Shaukat Khanum Karachi will have forty-seven outpatient examination rooms, a sixty-nine-bed chemotherapy facility, two-hundred-and-eight-eight inpatient beds, sixteen operation theatres, and twenty-four intensive care beds all equipped with the latest technology, including state-of-the-art diagnostic facilities and the latest in treatment planning and delivery systems.
 Every donation will be honoured with a dedication plaque that bears the donor’s name.

-For over 25 years we’ve been investing Sadaqah Jariyah into healthcare projects with ongoing benefits for our patients, and ongoing rewards for our donors.
+For more than two decades, we’ve been investing Sadaqah Jariyah into healthcare projects with ongoing benefits to our patients, and ongoing rewards for our donors.
 Join us and reap the blessings of your charity in this life and the hereafter, Insha’Allah.

 Sadaqah Jariyah FAQs